-UNITY, Inc. has named two individuals with extensive experience in Indian country to spearhead a national leadership initiative in partnership with the Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP).
-The cooperative agreement provides funding to engage Native American youth and youth serving programs in a national initiative that builds on the successes of the past OJJDP National Intertribal Youth Leadership efforts and the Today’s Native Leaders program.
+UNITY, Inc. has named two individuals with extensive experience in Indian country to spearhead the national Healing Indigenous Lives Initiative in partnership with the Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP).
+The cooperative agreement provides funding to engage Native American youth and youth serving programs in a national initiative that builds on the successes of the past efforts and the Today’s Native Leaders program.
 Over the next two years, the initiative will hold six regional trainings to gather Native youth feedback on how best to support and enhance Native youth engagement, coordination, and action related to cultural prevention, with a focus on juvenile justice and delinquency prevention in Indian country.

 LorenAshley Buford, (she/her) Yamassee of Florida, has been hired as the Project Manager for the Tribal Youth Development Initiative.
 Buford is the current hereditary Principal Chief of her tribe and continues to be active in her state-recognized home community while working abroad.
 Recently, LorenAshley has served as a cultural advisor for the PBS “Secrets of Spanish Florida” documentary on Yamassee history, and collaborated with University of North Florida professor Bossy to digitize tribal historic documents, while collecting oral histories research for The Yamasee Indians: From Florida to South Carolina book.
 She studied American Indian Studies at Arizona State University with an emphasis in Federal Indian policy, decolonization and historical trauma.
-She has been a passionate advocate for prison ministries and cultural prevention LorenAshley’s former years as a Prevention Specialist, GONA facilitator, ASIST trainer and grassroots organizer, have helped mobilize communities to address indigenous health disparities, the awareness of HIV/AIDs, substance abuse and suicide prevention.
+She has been a passionate advocate for prison ministries as a proud member of Redeemer Apostolic Church.
+LorenAshley’s former years as a Prevention Specialist, GONA facilitator, ASIST trainer and grassroots organizer, have helped mobilize communities to address indigenous health disparities; such as the awareness of HIV/AIDs, substance abuse and suicide prevention.
 Prior to being named to her new position, Buford was the a UNITY youth leader advisor and Project Manager for the UNITY Wellness Warrior Project funded by the W.K.
 Kellogg Foundation.